-- (ii) a Federal, State, municipal, or Tribal agency;(iii) a community-based or nongovernmental organization; - (iv) a college or university (including an institution awarding an associate's degree) or foundation maintained by a college or university; or by the Secretary.
+(ii) a Federal, State, municipal, or Tribal agency; (iii) a community-based or nongovernmental organization;

+(iv) a college or university (including an institution awarding an associate's degree) or foundation maintained by a college or university; or

-(v) any other appropriate partner, as determined
+(v) any other appropriate partner, as determined by the Secretary.

-- (4) Terms of grants or cooperative agreement.-A grant or cooperative agreement under this subsection shall- - (A) be for a term of not longer than 3 years; and (B) provide not more than \$250,000 for each year.
+(4) TERMS OF GRANTS OR COOPERATIVE AGREEMENT.-A grant or cooperative agreement under this subsection shall-

+(A) be for a term of not longer than 3 years; and

+(B) provide not more than \$250,000 for each year.

-(5) Matching requirement.-
+(5) MATCHING REQUIREMENT.-

 (A) IN GENERAL.-Except as provided in subparagraph (B), to be eligible to receive a grant or enter into a cooperative agreement under this subsection, a recipient or participant shall provide a match in the form of cash or in-kind contributions in an amount equal to 25 percent of the funds provided by the grant or cooperative agreement.
+(B) EXCEPTION.-The Secretary may waive or reduce